GunnerForever/1030_project/README.md

 ### This is the repository for Zefeng Xu's DATA 1030 Final Project at DSI, Brown University. <br>
 This project aims to add a quantitative approach to the testing and diagnosis of COVID-19 using gene expression data.
 Other approaches include biological analyses such as Nucleic Acid Tests. <br>
 This project is to solve a binary classification problem of whether a patient is infected with COVID-19 using data from Gene Expression Omnibus (GEO) database. <br>
-The methods and algorithms used are subject to further modification and tuning because the results are not good enough. <br>
 To reproduce the results, please read below. <br>

 Below is the structure of this repository. <br>